ASPIRE: Financial Aid & FAFSA

 Financial Aid letters come in many shapes and sizes.
 When comparing them side by side, we suggest making them look the same.
 This “Financial Aid Shopping Sheet (PDF) ” is a tool the US Department of Education came up to help make award letters look more uniform.
 Your institution may already use this form, but if not we recommend transferring the information to this format so it’s easier to read.

 **PHS ASPIRE College Financial Worksheet: download this Excel worksheet to compare your letters side-by-side and truly understand what college will cost you.
+Here is another version from Oregon Goes to College: Compare Costs and Financial Aid.

 Use Accepting Aid to understand the different types of financial aid and which ones you should accept.